 - Drawings and specifications of all utility shut-offs.

-- Owner and business name, address, and phone numbers which shall include emergency contact number.
+- Owner and business name, address, and phone numbers-include emergency number.

-- If the building is protected by a fire alarm, extinguisher system must be tied in which will require additional fire alarm plans.
+- If building is protected with a fire alarm, extinguisher system must be tied in (additional fire alarm plans required).

 - Location of Class K portable fire extinguisher and instruction sign.